 The newborn screening test should be done between 24 and 48 hours after birth.
 Your baby should not leave the hospital without a blood test.

-If your baby is not born in a hospital, such as at home under the care of a midwife, they will have blood collected during a home visit.
+If you are under the care of a midwife and your baby is not born in the hospital, your midwife will collect the blood during a home visit.

 What if I go home with my baby less than 24 hours after birth?